dev-roadmap/quarkus-tutorial/step-01-configure-quarkus/README.md

 mvn clean package
 ```

-This will create two `jars` inside the target folder, the one terminating with `-runner.jar` can be executed with no depencies.
+This will create two `jars` inside the target folder, the one terminating with `-runner.jar` can be executed with no dependencies.

 ```bash
 $ java -jar target\quarkus-tutorial-runner.jar